quintenlittle/Ollama-Android-V.1/README.md

 nano ~/.bashrc
 ```

-A fresh Termux install has an empty .bashrc.
-Just add these two lines:
+Scroll to the bottom and add these two lines:

 ```bash
 set +o history